patrickmelix/PLAMS/doc/source/examples/bandfragment.rst

 .. currentmodule:: scm.plams.recipes.bandfragment

 In this module a dedicated job type for Energy Decomposition Analysis in BAND is defined.
-Such an analysis is performed on a periodic system divided into 2 fragments and consists of a minimum of 3 separate Band runs: one for each fragment and one for full system.
-See
+Such an analysis is performed on a periodic system divided into 2 fragments and consists of a minimum of 3 separate BAND runs: one for each fragment and one for full system.
+See also |ADFFragmentJob|.

 We define a new job type |BANDFragmentJob|, by subclassing |ADFFragmentJob|, which in turn is a subclass of |MultiJob|.
 The constructor (``__init__``) of this new job takes 2 more arguments (``fragment1`` and ``fragment2``) and one optional argument ``full_settings`` for additional input keywords that are used **only** in the full system calculation.
 Furthermore, you can specify